petetak/hugogiraudel.github.com/collections/article/2013-04-04-css-grid-layout.md

 title: "Future of CSS layout: CSS Grid"
 ---

-> **Update (2014-05-13):** it looks like Internet Explorer is not the only browser to support the Grid Layout anymore since Chrome 34+ seems able to handle it quite well without any prefix.
+> **Edit (2014/05/13):** it looks like Internet Explorer is not the only browser to support the Grid Layout anymore since Chrome 34+ seems able to handle it quite well without any prefix.
 To the future!

 In the last few days/weeks, I have been helping Chris Coyier with [CSS-Tricks' Almanac](http://css-tricks.com/almanac/).
 It seems he doesn't have enough time to fill the last remaining entries, so we've been a few to help him out by writing them.
 I have done [perspective](http://css-tricks.com/almanac/properties/p/perspective/), [perspective-origin](http://css-tricks.com/almanac/properties/p/perspective-origin/) and [grid](http://css-tricks.com/almanac/properties/g/grid/).

 I've to say it's been a real pleasure to do this, mostly because I've learnt literally a ton of stuff.
 Some people say the best way to learn is through teaching, I can say it's mostly true.

 Anyway, if `perspective` and `perspective-origin` have been quite easy to do, I must say `grid` has been a whole another story.
 This is by far the most complicated thing I have ever seen in CSS.
 Let me introduce the topic.